Come spend the day, or watch our new videos!

 Traveler’s Guide to Arizona 1878 – https://azhumanities.org/arizonas-spanish-and-mexican-land-grants/?cn-reloaded=1

-Location: Along Hwy 80 (See Green Line on Map)
+Location: Along Hwy 80 (See green line on brochure map)

 Description: There was a time when enormous trees lined both sides of the highway; however, flooding and other challenges led to the relocation of the ditch in some areas and the loss of trees in other areas.
 While some of the original trees remain, many of the current trees are ones that have been replanted over the years.
 Today’s trees are mostly mulberry and ash, whereas the larger cottonwood trees are by the area’s ponds and rivers.